 The BBC reported Linda was prescribed HRT by her doctor but was unhappy at the thought of taking drugs long-term and wanted to find a natural alternative.
-So she made one.
+So as resourceful women do, she made one.

-I’m always saying food is Mother Nature’s medicine, and this cake is made of things like soy (read about the benefits of soy here) and seeds, which are phytoestrogens – plant-based foods that mimic estrogen.
+I’m fond of saying food is Mother Nature’s medicine, and this cake is made of ingredients like soy (read about the benefits of soy here) and seeds, which are phytoestrogens – plant-based foods that mimic estrogen.

-As you know a lot of meno signs are due to diminishing estrogen so this cake makes sense.
-I haven’t made it yet, but according to reports it’s yummy.
+As you know, a lot of menopause signs are due to diminishing estrogen so this cake makes sense.
+I haven’t made it yet, but according to reports, it’s yummy.

-If you make it before we do can you share your thoughts and some photos by tagging us on Instagram @menome100.
+If you make it before we do please share your thoughts and some photos by tagging us on Instagram @menome100.
 We’d love your feedback!